thomasp85/mzID/README.md

 ### Main Features

-* `r mzID(filename)` parses the mzIdentML file at the location specified by filename into an mzID object
+* `mzID(filename)` parses the mzIdentML file at the location specified by filename into an mzID object
+* `flatten(mzID_object)` flatten the content of the mzID object into a data frame with a row for each psm
 * The parser is written to support the multitude of different ways peptide identification can be performed and thus be recorded in the mzIdentML format
 * Relies heavily on the `XML` package (which uses libxml2) for parsing
 * Respects the fact that peptide identification results are not inherently tabular in format.
 The mzID class contains several different classes each handling different part of the analysis data